 SPEAK with a medical professional before getting off benzodiazepines.
 This is one of the only drugs that people can die from withdrawal so it is highly important to have a medical supervised plan in place!
 Assuming you have spoken with your medical doctor about a plan, here are some additional steps that can help with your path of quitting benzos safely.

 Quitting Benzodiazepines Cold Turkey

 First thing you must not do if you want to quit Benzodiazepines safely to go cold-turkey.
 Quitting benzodiazepines cold turkey can be a dangerous proposition.
-The withdrawal symptoms associated with abruptly stopping this type of medication can be intense, ranging from anxiety and insomnia to fatigue and body aches.
+The withdrawal symptoms associated with abruptly stopping this type of medication can be intense, ranging from anxiety and insomnia to fatigue and body aches, and even fatality.

 The sudden cessation of benzodiazepines can also cause an increase in the severity of an existing mental health condition.
 To avoid serious side effects related to quitting cold turkey, it is important that anyone taking a benzodiazepine speak with their doctor before making any changes to their medication.

 They can offer advice on tapering off the drug slowly, leading to a greater chance of success for the individual involved.

 Let’s walk you through the steps involved in getting off benzodiazepines after you’ve made a plan with your medical professional.